Stream Festive Favourites with Into Film+

 Klaus (PG)

-A gorgeously animated Christmassy film that teaches that one act of kindness leads to another, as a hopeless postal worker recruits a reclusive toymaker to boost his deliveries.
+A gorgeously animated alternate origin story for Christmas, which teaches that one act of kindness leads to another, as a hopeless postal worker recruits a reclusive toymaker to boost his deliveries.

 Sing 2 (PG)